© Crown copyright 2018

 - Guildford Makerspace

-- Jersey Eagle Lab, Jersey Public library
+- Jersey Eagle Lab, Jersey public library, Jersey

-- Lab Central, Redbridge central library, Redbridge (recipient of Libraries: Opportunities for Everyone innovation funding)
+- Lab Central, Redbridge central library, Redbridge

 - Makerspace, Forum library, Manchester

-- Makerspace, Manchester central library, Manchester)
+- Makerspace, Manchester central library, Manchester

 - Makerspace, Oxfordshire county library